waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - COUNTER: Impassable.
 Individual behavior: Cannot be walked on.
 Relational behavior: Interact with NPC behind it from adjacent tile.
 - BOULDER: Impassable.
 Individual behavior: Cannot be walked on.
 Mechanics: Requires HM04 Strength to move.
 - PC: Interactable object for Pokémon/Item storage.
-- WARP: Leads to a different map or area.
+- WARP / LADDER / DOOR: Leads to a different map or area.
 - PIT: Individual behavior: Impassable hazard.
 Mechanics: A warp tile that causes the player to fall to a specific coordinate on the floor below.
 Verified: Acts as a warp.
+- VOID: Individual behavior: Impassable barrier.
+Represents empty space outside the structure.
+Cannot be walked on.

 ## Lessons Learned
 - Strength (HM04): Obtained from the Sailor in Olivine Cafe (1, 7).